sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 ## State of the backend

-* Supports running search-based insights over all indexable repositories on the Sourcegraph installation.
+* Supports running search- and compute- based insights over all indexable repositories on the Sourcegraph installation.
 * Is backed by a separate Postgres instance.
 See the [database section](#database) below for more information.
 * Optimizes unnecessary search queries by using an index of commits to query only for time periods that have had at least one commit.
+* Supports filtering:
-* Supports regexp based drilldown on repository name.
+  * By repository regexp
+  * By search context
+  * By filter options: name, result count, date added, and number of data series
 * Provides permissions restrictions by filtering of repositories that are not visible to the user at query time.
-* Does not yet support synchronous insight creation through an API.
-Read more below in the [Insight Metadata section](#insight-metadata-section).

-The current version of the backend is an MVP to achieve beta status to unblock the feature request of "running an insight over all my repos".
+Up-to-date feature updates are added to the [Sourcegraph changelog](https://github.com/sourcegraph/sourcegraph/blob/main/CHANGELOG.md).

 ## Architecture